How to Dehydrate Peas

 There are three kinds and ways to dehydrate peas, either fresh, frozen... or canned.

-1. Fresh Peas should be blanched before dehydrating as this helps to preserve their color and keep them from dehydrating unevenly.
+1. Fresh Peas should be blanched before dehydrating as this helps preserve their color and keeps them from dehydrating unevenly.

 2. Frozen Peas need no extra prep steps!
 The blanching of the peas was done in the manufacturing facility!

 3. Canned Peas Canned peas also don't need any extra prep steps.
-But if you intend to have peas available for long-term food storage, then simply keep them in their cans.
+But if you intend to have peas available for long-term food storage, then simply keeping them in their cans is really the way to go.

 If you're looking to increase freezer space?
-Dehydrate frozen peas and store in your pantry.
+Dehydrate frozen peas and then store them in your pantry.
 No electricity required!

 Frozen peas dehydrating on a Nesco dehydrator, and a bowl of dehydrated peas.